garyfleming/beyond-frameworks/beyond-frameworks.md

 ---

-^ TODO some kind of conclusion
+# Stand-ups are part of team play

+^ If you use stand-ups, remember that they're how your team gets together to make sure they'll get the joint goals achieved.
+Make sure we're all getting that value.

 ---

-# Chapter XXXX: Every Time You Draw 🎨 a Sailboat ⛵️, A Fairy 🧚‍♀️ Dies 💀
+# Chapter 3: Every Time You Draw 🎨 a Sailboat ⛵️, A Fairy 🧚‍♀️ Dies 💀

 ^ I want to start by saying I don't hate the sailboat retro and I don't think you're a bad person for using it.
 I use it a bunch, particularly when I start working with teams, or I'm running a retro for a team I don't know.